Preparing a grant application

 If you need to do an alternative costing for any reason, you can create another one but the original costing number will be the only one updated to Application Authorised once resubmitted.
 This is because a two stage proposal is counted as one submission for academic metrics.
 If awarded, the budget entered in the system will be based on the application / award budget so figures in the costing will become irrelevant.

 - Restricted / quota call: when a funder restricts the number of applications that may be submitted per institution, an internal process is coordinated and put in place by Research Services.
-View the list of current managed calls.
+Please contact your Faculty Research Growth Officer if the call you are submitting to notes an institutional limit on submissions.

 - Justification of Resources: the UK Research Councils require all grant applications to explain why the requested resources are needed.
 Failure to fully justify costs may result in a reduced budget.